josephwan21/FED-Assignment2/README.md

 Features
 --------------------
+- Gamified features such as having a level which can be increased through doing the quizzes and gaining experience points from them.

 Technologies Used
 --------------------
-- HTML (HyperText Markip Language)
+- HTML (HyperText Markup Language)
 - CSS (Cascading Style Sheets)
 - JS (JavaScript)